buhowski/react-typescript/public/text-data/cinema/LilithsAdventure/PreviewLilithsAdventureEN.md

 # Lilith's Adventure

-Lost in parallel dimensions, a charismatic adventurer seeks her way home.
-Her journey leads her to a psychopathic creator whose dangerous game with an artifact is both the key to her world and a threat to all of reality.
+A charismatic adventurer, lost in parallel dimensions, searches for a way home.
+Her journey leads her to a manipulative artist whose dangerous game with an artifact is both the key to her world and a threat to all of reality.